top of page

 3. Scalable and Repeatable Training

-Training with VR means you can onboard 10 or 10,000 employees with the same quality experience.
+Training with VR allows you to onboard 10 or 10,000 employees with the same quality experience.
 There’s no need to rely on instructor availability or physical assets.
-Plus, scenarios can be repeated until mastery, something that’s impossible or too costly in real life.
+Plus, scenarios can be repeated until mastery, which is impossible or too costly in real life.

 Common Use Cases of Training with VR